-- Have a Yamaha dealer replace excessively worn tires.
-Besides being illegal, operating the vehicle with excessively worn tires decreases riding stability and can lead to loss of control. - The replacement of all wheel and brake related parts, including the tires, should be left to a Yamaha dealer, who has the necessary professional knowledge and experience.
+Have a Yamaha dealer replace excessively worn tires.
+Besides being illegal, operating the vehicle with excessively worn tires decreases riding stability and can lead to loss of control.

+- The replacement of all wheel and brake-related parts, including the tires, should be left to a Yamaha dealer, who has the necessary professional knowledge and experience to do so. - Ride at moderate speeds after changing a tire since the tire surface must first be "broken in" for it to develop its optimal characteristics.